ModDota/moddota.github.io/_articles/mdl-to-vmdl-conversion.md

 ![img](http://puu.sh/i3cQg/76e8c16b46.png)

 Create new folders on each or just drop the files over the respective directories.
-Make sure to use the content folder (not the /game/). <br>The location of the reference mesh in /content/models/ will determine the location where the .vmdl file will be saved.
+Make sure to use the content folder (not the /game/). <br />The location of the reference mesh in /content/models/ will determine the location where the .vmdl file will be saved.

 ### 5. Generate a .vmat file from the TGA files.